SarthakMakhija/data-structures-and-algorithms/README.md

 - Practice DSA problems
 - Learn Golang

-Current solutions include -
+Current solutions cover the following areas -

-**Recursion**
-- Search an element in a collection
-- Revese a collection
+- **Recursion**
-- Power (x raise to y)
-- Factorial
+- **Stack**
-- Palindrome
+- **Binary Tree**
-- Permuatations of a string

-**Stack**
-- MatchParentheses
+- **Binary Search Tree**

-- Evaluate postfix
-- Convert infix to postfix
+One of the other things that I wish to get out of this repository is figure out some real life use-cases of various data structures.
+Eg; AVL trees might be used in some databases for lookup operations.
+Figure that out and add it here.